JTan2231/castra/CLEAN.md

 - Safety toggles:
   - `--dry-run` lists targets, sizes, and blockers without deleting.
   - `--force` overrides running-process safeguards (never the default).
-  - `--include-overlays` opt-in to delete overlay qcow2s; by default overlays are retained even in workspace mode.
+- (deprecated) `--include-overlays` was an opt-in for deleting overlay qcow2s.
+Stateless runs now remove overlays automatically; the flag is retained for compatibility but has no effect.
   - `--include-logs` and `--include-handshakes` default to true (logs/handshakes are ephemeral), but flags exist in case automation wants to skip them.
   - `--managed-only` suppresses all non-managed artifacts (global mode equivalent).
 - Output: